danielsan80/cleanup-images/readme.txt

 == Changelog ==

+= 1.01 =
+* Updated compatibility to WordPress 3.6.1

 = 1.0 =
 * First public release - no change from 0.11 other than the readme file and site banner image